-Honors or Advanced Psychology 1.0 credit Full year 10th - 12th grade An introduction to psychological science -- the study of behavior and mental processes.
-This course surveys the major subdisciplines of the field, including such topics as the brain and neuroscience, behavioral genetics, cognitive and social development, perception, learning, memory, decisionmaking, language, consciousness, emotions, motivation, psychological disorders, social identity, interpersonal interactions and group and cultural processes.
+1.0 credit Full year 10th - 12th grade major subdisciplines of the field, including such topics as the brain and neuroscience, behavioral genetics, cognitive and social development, perception, learning, memory, decision-making, language, consciousness, emotions, motivation, psychological disorders, social identity, interpersonal interactions and group and cultural processes.
 In addition to exploring the various schools and topics of psychology and the potential career opportunities, there will be an emphasis on application of theory in students' lives.
 Students will develop skills for moral growth, stress management, relationship management, time management, and pursuance of role identity.
 Note: Students can elect to take this course as Advanced Psychology with at least a B+ average in their previous history course and permission of the instructor